The person at the center of this case

 Remarks: Venkov speaks Russian and English.
 He has ties to Russia.

-Vladimir Venkov begins operating multiple fake U.S. personas on social media platforms for the St. Petersburg-based Internet Research Agency's Translator Project
+Vladimir Venkov begins operating fake U.S. social media personas for the Internet Research Agency's Translator Project

-A federal arrest warrant issued in the United States District Court for the District of Columbia charging Venkov with conspiracy to defraud the United States, aggravated identity theft, and aiding and abetting
+Warrant issued in U.S. District Court for the District of Columbia for conspiracy to defraud the United States, aggravated identity theft, and aiding and abetting

 For information leading to the resolution of this case